The Architect’s Regimen: An Analysis of the OOP-SOLID-DDD Trajectory for Mastering Software Complexity

 2.2 The Performance Imperative: Data-Oriented Design (DOD)

 For certain performance-critical domains, such as high-performance computing, simulations, and especially video game development, the abstractions of OOP can become a liability.
-Data-Oriented Design (DOD) emerges from this context as a paradigm that prioritizes the physical layout of data in memory to maximize hardware efficiency, particularly CPU cache utilization.26
+Data-Oriented Design (DOD) emerges from this context as a paradigm that prioritizes the physical layout of data in memory to maximize hardware efficiency, particularly CPU cache utilization32.

 Core Tenets and Contrast with OOP

 GameObject class with all its data (position, velocity, health, mesh, texture) bundled together.
 A system would then have an array of these GameObject objects.
 When a process like the physics engine needs to update the position of all objects, it iterates through the array.
-For each object, it accesses only the position and velocity data, but the entire object’s data is loaded into the CPU cache, polluting it with unneeded information (health, mesh, etc.) and causing frequent cache misses, which are extremely costly in terms of performance.27
+For each object, it accesses only the position and velocity data, but the entire object’s data is loaded into the CPU cache, polluting it with unneeded information (health, mesh, etc.) and causing frequent cache misses, which are extremely costly in terms of performance33.

 DOD inverts this.
-Instead of an “Array of Structures” (AoS), it advocates for a “Structure of Arrays” (SoA).26 There would be a separate, contiguous array for all positions, another for all velocities, and so on.
+Instead of an “Array of Structures” (AoS), it advocates for a “Structure of Arrays” (SoA)32.
+There would be a separate, contiguous array for all positions, another for all velocities, and so on.
 The physics engine now iterates over just the position and velocity arrays, ensuring that every byte of data loaded into the cache is used.
-This results in near-perfect cache efficiency and opens the door for powerful SIMD (Single Instruction, Multiple Data) optimizations.30
+This results in near-perfect cache efficiency and opens the door for powerful SIMD (Single Instruction, Multiple Data) optimizations34.

 2.3 The Concurrency Challenge: The Actor Model

 The Actor Model provides a specialized paradigm for managing complexity in concurrent and distributed systems.
-It models a system as a collection of independent, isolated computational agents called “actors” that communicate exclusively through asynchronous message passing.32
+It models a system as a collection of independent, isolated computational agents called “actors” that communicate exclusively through asynchronous message passing36.

 Core Concepts and State Management